prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

 const ownerFamily = pet?.owner?.family?.name;
 ```

+{% callout %}
-> Optional chaining can also be used with function calls on properties you are not really sure to exist.
+Optional chaining can also be used with function calls on properties you are not really sure to exist.
 For instance, you can do this with an array `friends?.join(",")` , this won't result in an error if friends is anything other than an array, even `undefined`.
+{% endcallout %}

 Now, this would avoid errors but you still wouldn't want your users to show `undefined` in case it is not available.
 This is where Nullish Coalescing comes in -